 When you are busy running your company and trying to keep up with your many daily tasks, it can be difficult to keep track of invoices.
 When you focus your attention on getting your jobs done, invoicing your clients can sometimes be overlooked, so ensuring that this does not happen is crucial.
 Delays in sending out invoices will inevitably lead to payments being received late.
 This scenario spells out bad news for your cash flow and needs to be avoided.

 Getting into the habit of sending out invoices as soon as a job is complete will help lessen the chances of you being paid late and potentially harming your cash flow.
 It is also crucial to set out your payment terms on your invoice so that your clients are clear on when they need to pay and that if they pay late, there could be a late payment charge payable.
+You could even make use of invoicing software to make the process as simple and straightforward as possible.

 Make it Easier to Receive Payments